cockroachdb/docs/src/current/v24.2/logging-best-practices.md

 Use structured logs when you need to capture detailed, machine-readable information that can be easily parsed and analyzed.
 They are particularly useful for:

 - [Notable Events]({% link {{ page.version.version }}/eventlog.md %}): Capturing significant events in a structured format allows for easier querying and analysis.
 For example, job state changes or specific events like backups.
-- Audit and Compliance: Structured logs are ideal for audit trails and compliance monitoring because they provide a consistent format that can be easily searched and filtered.
+- [Audit and Compliance]({% link {{ page.version.version }}/logging-use-cases.md %}#security-and-audit-monitoring): Structured logs are ideal for audit trails and compliance monitoring because they provide a consistent format that can be easily searched and filtered.
-- Performance Monitoring: When tracking performance metrics, structured logs can help in identifying patterns and anomalies due to their detailed and consistent format.
+- [Performance Monitoring]({% link {{ page.version.version }}/logging-use-cases.md %}#performance-tuning): When tracking performance metrics, structured logs can help in identifying patterns and anomalies due to their detailed and consistent format.

 ## Use unstructured logs

-Use unstructured logs, which are more free-form, for:
+Unstructured logs are more free-form and human-readable compared to machine-processed structured logs.
+Use unstructured logs for:

 - General Troubleshooting: They are useful for capturing a wide range of information that may not fit into a predefined structure, such as error messages or stack traces.
 Events not documented on [Notable Events]({% link {{ page.version.version }}/eventlog.md %}) will have an unstructured format in log messages.

 ## Customize buffering of log messages

+Depending on the use case, a log sink can be configured to be auditable or buffered.
+However, there is a tradeoff between auditing requirements and performance.

+### Auditable

+In the case of [security-related logs]({% link {{ page.version.version }}/logging-use-cases.md %}#security-and-audit-monitoring), use the logging YAML file to [configure the log sink]({% link {{ page.version.version }}/configure-logs.md %}#configure-log-sinks) to be auditable, by setting `auditable` to `true`.
+This guarantees [non-repudiability](https://wikipedia.org/wiki/Non-repudiation) for any logs in the sink, but can incur a performance overhead and higher disk IOPS consumption.
+When `auditable` is enabled:

+- `exit-on-error` is enabled which stops the Cockroach node if an error is encountered while writing to the sink.
+This prevents the loss of any log entries.
+- `buffered-writes` is disabled if the sink is under file-groups.

+### Buffered

 Use the logging YAML file to configure buffering settings to optimize log performance, refer to [Log buffering for network sinks]({% link {{ page.version.version }}/configure-logs.md %}#log-buffering-for-network-sinks).
-For example, modify the following options:
+For example, modify the following `buffering` options:

   - `max-staleness`: The maximum time logs can stay in the buffer before being flushed.
-A typical setting is `20 seconds`.
-  - `flush-trigger-size`: The size threshold that triggers a buffer flush, commonly set to `2MiB`.
+  - `flush-trigger-size`: The size threshold that triggers a buffer flush.
-  - `max-buffer-size`: The maximum buffer size, often set to `100MiB`.
+  - `max-buffer-size`: The maximum buffer size.
 If this limit is exceeded, new log messages are dropped until the buffer size falls below this value.

-Disable buffering for specific log channels if needed.
-For instance, setting `buffering: NONE` for the `OPS` channel on a Fluentd-compatible log sink.
+Disable buffering for specific log channels if needed, by setting `buffering: NONE` for a given channel.

-Override default buffering settings for specific channels like `HEALTH` to ensure timely log flushing.
-For example, set `max-staleness` to `2 seconds` for the `HEALTH` channel.
+Override default buffering settings for specific channels to ensure timely log flushing.

-For more detailed configurations and examples, refer to [Configure Logs]({% link {{ page.version.version }}/configure-logs.md %}).
+For detailed configurations and examples, refer to [Configure Logs]({% link {{ page.version.version }}/configure-logs.md %}).

 ## Use epoch timestamp